Suraj-168/Methane-and-Hydrogen-Gas-Sensor-System/README.md

 Experimental Design

-Due to the unavailability of a sealed gas chamber with known volume, an improvised experimental setup was developed.
+Due to the unavailability of a sealed gas chamber with a known volume, an improvised experimental setup was developed for controlled gas testing.

 Methodology

-Two balloons were used:
+Two balloons were used in the experiment:

 Reference Balloon

-Contained:
+Contains:

 Ambient air
-Gas sensor (MQ-4 or MQ-8)
+MQ gas sensor (MQ-4 for methane or MQ-8 for hydrogen) Source Balloon

-Source Balloon
-Contained:
+Contains:

 Target gas (Methane / Hydrogen)

 A medical one-way valve syringe was used to transfer controlled gas volumes from the source balloon into the reference balloon.

-This setup allowed gradual concentration increase while minimizing gas backflow.
+This approach enabled gradual gas concentration increase while minimizing backflow and leakage.

 Experimental Workflow
--Preheat sensor for stabilization
+Preheat the gas sensor for stabilization.
--Calibrate sensor in clean air
+Calibrate the sensor in clean ambient air.
--Measure baseline resistance (Ro)
+Determine baseline resistance (Ro).
--Inject controlled gas volume
+Inject a controlled volume of target gas.
--Read analog sensor output
+Read analog output from the sensor.
--Convert ADC reading → voltage
+Convert ADC reading into output voltage.
--Calculate sensor resistance (Rs)
--Compute Rs/Ro ratio
+Calculate sensing resistance (Rs).
+Compute the resistance ratio (Rs/Ro).
--Estimate gas concentration in PPM
+Estimate gas concentration in PPM.
--Log readings in serial monitor
+Log readings using Arduino Serial Monitor.

 ## Quantitative Model